How Medical Marijuana Helps Cancer Patients

 - Anti-neoplastic – Studies in the lab show that marijuana may be effective in slowing down or stopping the growth of certain tumors.
 Some liver, prostate, lung, pancreatic, oral, and colon cancer cells, as well as abnormal immune cells in blood cancers such as leukemia, have cannabinoid (CB)1 and CB2 receptors.
 Cancer cells with or CB2 receptors react to the presence of THC or CBD, the two most active ingredients in marijuana.

 Studies of the properties of medical marijuana indicate that marijuana can act against cancer by inducing apoptosis (the natural process of cell death), inhibiting proliferation of abnormal cells, and stimulating the immune system.
 The response of cancer cells to cannabinoids is sensitive to dosage.
-Your doctor will work with you to determine the right dosage of medical marijuana, and to monitor your body’s response.
+Your doctor will work with you to determine the right dosage of medical marijuana, monitoring your body’s response.